wuvt/wuvt-ansible/README.md

 Add files containing passwords to .gitignore before staging so they are not stored in the repo.

-To execute a playbook on all machines, run "ansible-playbook all main.yml -i hosts.cfg -K"
+To execute a playbook on all machines, run "ansible-playbook main.yml -i hosts.cfg --limit=workstations -K" (replacing "workstations" with the hosts group you would like to deploy on)

 For more info, man ansible-playbook or see http://ansible.cc

 Note that RHEL systems prior to RHEL6 require bootstrapping, as they come with